Social Anxiety Apps You Should Be Trying

 Beat Social Phobia

-Beat Social Phobia is a paid app (but it’s cheap).
-Andrew Johnson uses hypnosis to help you overcome social anxiety.
+Beat Social Phobia by Andrew Johnson is an inexpensive app that uses hypnosis to help you overcome social anxiety.
 This is an app you’ll probably find best used in bed at night.

 Related Articles about Help for Social Anxiety